The Sacrament of Reconciliation/Confession is celebrated in the Church each Saturday after the 10am Mass and after the 7pm Vigil Mass.

 Forms Of Celebration

 Penance is a sign of sorrow and a commitment to try to make amends.
 It is also a sign of our sincerity to change our lives.
-This is what is meant by conversion.
-When the Sacrament is a communal celebration, the penance is said as a community, once all have had the opportunity to confess.
-When celebrated in the traditional one-to-one form, a penance is given and the person takes on that penance privately.

 Any person who has been baptised and prepared appropriately can celebrate this sacrament.